Disability Services Contact

-Documentation of a student’s disability is maintained in a confidential file in the Office of Enrollment Services.
+Documentation of a student’s disability is maintained in a confidential file in the office of the Student Services Representative.
 This documentation is not a part of the student’s academic record.

 All information related to a disability is confidential and may be disclosed only with the permission of the student or otherwise as permitted by the School’s student records policy and federal laws.